Intraocular Lens (IOL) in Amarillo, TX

 Toric Lens

 Almost every eye has some astigmatism.
 This occurs when the clear cornea in the front of the eye is irregularly shaped.
 Those patients with very minimal or mild astigmatism do not require this IOL.
-However, those patients who have moderate to severe astigmatism may choose this IOL so they can see better at the focal point they choose (usually distance).
+However, those patients who have moderate to severe astigmatism may choose this IOL so they can see better at the focal point they decide (usually distance).
+This lens corrects vision, including astigmatism, at ONE focal point.
+This can be at a distance, intermediate, or near.

 • 25% of patients may still need distance glasses